awbla/awbla-student-workflow/content/2-photography.md

 #### Make sure you:
 1. Use the lint roller or canned air to clean any dust off the background felt, this may need to be done more than once a session.
-1. *Wear gloves* when using the white background.
+2. *Wear gloves* when using the white background.
-1. Use kneeded eraser to hold artifact for the photo if needed.
+3. Use kneeded eraser/modeling clay to hold artifact for the photo if needed.
-1. Turn off **LV** mode often.
+4. Turn off **LV** mode unlees you NEED it.
 It drains the battery and slows the photo taking process.

-#### Taking photos
-- Each drawer will have a printed list of all artifacts to keep track of your progress.
-- Always photograph the side of the artifact with the catalog number FIRST.
-- If it is not visible, write "cat #" on the small “whiteboard” and include on first image, then remove and photograph artifact.
-- Photograph both sides of artifact and ENSURE that the orientation is the SAME for front and back, just flip it over, DO NOT rotate
-    - If another view is needed to understand the artifact, please photograph this view and **refer to naming convensions below**.
-- If you do not know how the artifact should be placed, see OBJECT on printed Drawer list or ask Allison or Leah.

-- Keep **CM Scale** as straight as possible, use gridlines on camera (LV) to help.
-- The **color bar** and the **CM scale** need to be in each photograph, the gray portion of the **color bar** can be cut out to achieve a closer image
-- Use best judgments when choosing background color
+5. Turn on remote shutters:
+          Turn on the two Pixel Pro Wireless Remote Controls by pressing and holding the **On** button till screen displays **“CH 01”**.
+This will enable you to take the photos without using the shutter button.

+          Use large button to focus, push down half-way and hold, finish pushing down to take the photo.
+          On **LV** the red box will turn green and a beep will sound when focus is achieved.

+### General Set-up

 #### Small artifacts
 - To set-up turn on **LV**